hedgepigdaniel/mongo-index-analyser/README.md

 On a replicaset you need to do setProfilingLevel on all members seperately, and they all log to their own profile collection (even though the drop/create commands are mirrored from the primary)

+This was tested on mongo 3.0.
+Your mileage may vary on other versions, and generally :)